 Of course I use saffron all the time in my cooking, too.
 Here are some of my personal recipes that feature my favorite spice, saffron.
 I have also featured saffron in a delicious seafood paella prepared over the campfire.
 This paella recipe is featured in my cookbook, The Camp & Cabin Cookbook.

 In my first cookbook, Cooking Techniques & Recipes with Olive Oil, I share my recipe for steamed mussels with lemon saffron broth.
 Add a baguette and this sounds like the perfect meal to me!

 Saffron is from the red stigmas inside the crocus flower.
 This flower has specific weather conditions for it to flourish.
 And with the different varieties available, the best quality saffron is found in Kashmir and Iran.
 The crimson stigmas are hand-picked, collected and dried for distribution.
 Remember, each flower will produce only 3 threads of saffron.
 That’s it.
-It takes 75,000 saffron flowers to make one pound of saffron.
+It takes approximately 75,000 crocus flowers to make one pound of saffron.

 Saffron should be grounded in a mortar and pestle just prior to using it.
 Steep the crushed saffron in a little hot water and let it brew like tea for about 5-10 minutes.
 Then add this liquid to whatever you are cooking.

 Saffron and turmeric are completely different spices and are NOT interchangeable.
 Saffron comes the stigma of the crocus flower while turmeric comes a root from the ginger family.
 Although they both turn your foods yellow, they have different flavor profiles and aromas.

 If you are enjoying my recipes, I would love for you to sign up for my newsletter (and get my free citrus e-cookbook!) or follow me on Instagram or Facebook.